KilledByAPixel/ZzArt/README.md

 - You can click 🔍 or press space to see a large preview.
 - Use the back/forward buttons (X/Z) if you make a mistake.
 - Click 💾 or press S to save an 4K png of your art and share it with tag #zzart
+- You can click 📡 to open a preview on your second monitor.

 ## Examples